 The ETS World Championships is the highest stakes and most prestigious tournament in all of Eternal.
-Sixteen of the very best players gather to play for over a thousand dollars in prizes, a shot at the Player of the Year title, and the title of World Champion!
+Sixteen of the very best players gather to play for over three thousand dollars in prizes, the Player of the Year title, and the title of World Champion!

 When and Where

 The World Championships will be held over an unprecedented FOUR days.
 All days begin at 11am EST.